Home » Getting Your Degree » Online Degree Programs: 5 Steps to Succeed

 Make a Schedule

 Many professors will help you with an outline in the form of a syllabus or even give advice on how students have succeeded in the past and what their habits were.
-If none of this is given to you for a specific class, then it is the perfect opportunity for you to connect with your instructor and ask.
+If none of this is given to you for a specific class, it is the perfect opportunity to connect with your instructor and ask.

 RELATED: 5 Tips to Ensure a Solid Start to Your College Experience